Mega-Mewthree/BetterDiscordPlugins/Plugins/AutoStartRichPresence/README.md

 2. Go to User Settings > Game Activity and turn on Display currently running game as a status message.
 If it was already on, turn it off, wait 5 seconds, and turn it back on.
 3. Disable the experimental RPC event injection setting if you have it enabled, and restart Discord.
 4. Wait 3 hours while your Discord client is continuously open.
 Sometimes, Discord may take a long time to display or update your Rich Presence.

+### Buttons do nothing when clicked on.

+1. The Discord client does not allow clicking your own buttons.
+Ask someone else to test them, or use an alternate account.

 ### None of these solutions work.